SharePoint/sp-dev-docs/docs/spfx/css-recommendations.md

 ## Use Sass

-In the SharePoint Framework you can use both CSS and Sass.
-Sass is a superset of CSS and offers you a number of features such as using variables, nesting selectors or using mixins - all of which simplify working with and managing CSS styles over long term.
-For a complete set of features see the [Sass website](http://sass-lang.com).
-All valid CSS is also valid Sass which is very helpful if you haven't worked with Sass before and want to gradually learn its capabilities.
+In SharePoint Framework, you can use both CSS and Sass.
+Sass is a superset of CSS and offers you a number of features such as variables, nesting selectors, or mixins, all of which simplify working with and managing CSS styles over the long term.

+For a complete set of features, see the [Sass website](http://sass-lang.com).
+All valid CSS is also valid Sass, which is very helpful if you haven't worked with Sass before and want to gradually learn its capabilities.

-## Avoid using ID's in markup
+## Avoid using IDs in markup

-Using the SharePoint Framework you build customizations that end-users add to SharePoint.
-It's impossible to tell upfront if the particular customization will be used only once on a page or if there will be multiple instances of it.
+Using SharePoint Framework, you build customizations that end-users add to SharePoint.
+It's impossible to tell upfront if the particular customization is used only once on a page or if there are multiple instances of it.

 To avoid issues, you should always assume that there are multiple instances of your customization on the same page.
-With that in mind, you should avoid using any ID's in your markup.
-ID's are meant to be unique on a page and if a user added your web part to the page twice, it would violate this premise possibly leading to errors.
+With that in mind, you should avoid using any IDs in your markup.
+IDs are meant to be unique on a page, and if a user adds your web part to the page twice, it violates this premise, possibly leading to errors.

-**Bad practice:**
+#### Bad practice

 ```ts
 // ...